President - Mary Hillberg

 July 4th Parade

-The dates for our semi-annual assessments (January 1 & July 1 of each year) and the amount ($330) will stay the same.
+The dates for our semi-annual assessments (January 1 & July 1 of each year) and the amount ($330) will stay the same through 2019.
 Sentry will send invoices and directions for payments.

-Some Owners chose to mail their semi annual dues ($330) via check payable to "SUNSET LAKES HOMEOWNERS ASSOCIATION, INC." to the Sentry office in Rockledge: Sunset Lakes Homeowners Association, Inc. c/o Sentry Management Company, 597 Haverty Court, Suite 110, Rockledge, Florida 32955.
-Be sure to note your SLHOA property address on the check for proper credit.
-Credti cards require an extra fee and cash is no accepted.
+Some Owners choose to mail their semi annual dues ($330) via check or Money Order payable to "SUNSET LAKES HOMEOWNERS ASSOCIATION, INC." to the Sentry office in Rockledge: Sunset Lakes Homeowners Association, Inc. c/o Sentry Management Company, 597 Haverty Court, Suite 110, Rockledge, Florida 32955.
+Be sure to note your SLHOA property address and your assigned Sentry account number on the check for proper credit.
+Cash is not accepted.
+Credit cards will need an additional fee for processing.

 July 4th Parade